Jeanmatozo/AI-LLM-security-lab/reports/week5_rag_hardening_report.md

   - groundedness (supported by retrieved context)
   - abstention rate on out-of-scope queries
   - failure categorization (hallucination vs retrieval failure vs prompt failure)

+  ---

+## Red Team Perspective

+From a red-team perspective, this baseline evaluation serves as a reconnaissance and measurement phase rather than an exploitation attempt.

+By intentionally testing both in-scope and out-of-scope questions, the attacker
+learns:
+- How the system behaves when context is missing
+- Whether the model hallucinates or abstains
+- How retrieval failures manifest in outputs

+This information reduces attacker uncertainty and informs follow-on attacks, such as indirect prompt injection or retrieval manipulation in later stages.

+---

+## Business Impact

+If grounding and abstention controls are weak, RAG systems may:
+- Fabricate authoritative-sounding but incorrect answers
+- Undermine user trust in AI-generated outputs
+- Introduce compliance and reputational risk when outputs are relied upon for decision-making

+Establishing a reliable baseline for groundedness and abstention is therefore a prerequisite for safely deploying RAG systems in enterprise environments.